Papers of Martin Van Buren: Funding

 The Papers of Martin Van Buren first received endorsement from the National Historical Publications and Records Commission (NHPRC)—then the National Historical Publications Commission (NHPC)—in 1969, and it began receiving NHPC funding in 1971.

 After the project's relaunch, the NHPRC again provided funding by awarding the papers project an initial grant in 2017.
 The project has been funded by the NHPRC since that time.

 In 2018, the project received a grant from the Watson-Brown Foundation that provided funding to hire an assistant editor and associate editor.
 It also allowed Cumberland University to provide scholarships for students interested in working on the project.

-In 2022, the proejct received funding to hire an associate editor for the 2023-25 grant period.
+In 2022, the project received funding to hire an associate editor for the 2023-25 grant period.

 The future of the project

 The Papers of Martin Van Buren website is updated regularly as documents are completed.
 All of these documents are free to access.
 The project is also publishing an annotated four-volume print edition of Van Buren's most important letters and speeches with the University of Tennessee Press.
 The print volumes will also be available through a subscription with the University of Virginia’s Rotunda platform.